jimbob4000/RetroFlow-Launcher/docs/Tools.md

 **Use cases:**

 * Duplicate PS1 games installed? <br>This tool will help you find where they are.
 PS1 which are generally stored in folders using the title ID only which can be make if harder to find otherwise.
-* Want to export your library? <br>This is a quick way to get a list of all the games you have on your Vita.
+* Want to export your library? <br>This is a quick way to get a list of all the games you have in RetroFlow.